Systemhaus-Westfalia/zk-ui/README.md

   </a>
 </p>

-A swing User Interface based in adempiere box
+A swing User Interface based in adempiere box.

 This project just treat of run ADempiere ZK UI based on base adempiere box project using gradle